 - Upon the death of your covered spouse or child, you or your supervisor should inform HR Services of the death.
 You are the sole beneficiary for your spouse or child's term life insurance. - After HR Services is notified of the death, it sends you a letter verifying the amount of life insurance payable.
-The letter will include a Beneficiary Life Insurance Claim Statement.

-- Complete the Beneficiary Life Insurance Claim Statement and return it, along with a certified copy of the death certificate, to HR Services.
+The letter will include a Beneficiary Life Insurance Claim Statement. - Complete the Beneficiary Life Insurance Claim Statement and return it, along with a certified copy of the death certificate, to HR Services.
 Upon receipt of both items, HR Services will submit the claim to MetLife on your behalf. - The life insurance claim will be paid in approximately four to six weeks after MetLife receives all necessary documentation.
-You may assign part of the benefits to pay funeral expenses (see "Assignment of Benefits." - When a spouse or covered dependent dies, you may want to make changes to your benefits coverages.
-To process these changes, contact HR Services.
-Click on the "Start a Chat" button on the top of this page.
+You may assign part of the benefits to pay funeral expenses (see "Assignment of Benefits" on page 109.) - When a spouse or covered dependent dies, you may want to make changes to your benefits coverages.
+To process these changes, contact HR Services at 1-800-447-2000.
 For a list of allowable changes that may be appropriate at this time, see the Life Events section.
 For your convenience, the letter you receive includes a Beneficiary Designation Form.
 The form is also available on Jetnet.
 You can use this form to make any necessary changes to the beneficiary designations you have on file, if appropriate and as applicable.